-Management has evaluated subsequent events through January 25, 2021, the date the financial statements were approved and authorized for issuance by management, and determined that, other than as disclosed herein, there are no subsequent events that would require recognition or disclosure in the notes to the financial statements.
+Management has evaluated subsequent events through January 14, 2022, the date the financial statements were approved and authorized for issuance by management, and determined that, other than as disclosed herein, there are no subsequent events that would require recognition or disclosure in the notes to the financial statements.

-In March of 2020, the Governor of Massachusetts declared a state of emergency and ordered all nonessential business services to temporarily cease due to COVID-19 outbreak.
-Management expects that their operations will be affected.
-However, management cannot reasonably estimate the duration or the financial impact of the crisis.
-Additionally, management is taking steps to mitigate the negative effects of operations.
+The impact of the COVID-19 pandemic continues to evolve as of the date of these financial statements.
+Management cannot reasonably estimate the duration or the financial impact of the outbreak.
+Management is taking steps to mitigate the negative effects of COVID-19 on its operations.